Home | Substances | Prescription Drug Addiction

 Medical Detox, Inpatient, and Stabilization Support

-Recovery often involves a safe, medically monitored medical detox.
-In our Drug and Alcohol Detox program, you’ll receive 24/7 care to manage withdrawal symptoms and ease the detoxification process.
-We treat both the physical and emotional effects, including anxiety, insomnia, and other uncomfortable feelings that can arise in early recovery.
+Recovery often begins with a safe, medically monitored medical detox.
+During detox, individuals receive around-the-clock clinical support to manage withdrawal symptoms and reduce physical discomfort as substances leave the body.
+This process addresses both physical and emotional effects, including anxiety, insomnia, and other symptoms that can emerge in the early stages of recovery.

 Flexible Daytime and Outpatient Programs

-- Our Partial Hospitalization Program (PHP) provides full-day treatment while allowing you to return home at night.
+- A partial hospitalization program provides full-day clinical treatment while allowing individuals to return home in the evenings.

 Mental Health Support for Prescription Drug Addiction